MCStreetguy/atom-snippet-injector/README.md

 **Use the `Fix Sync Problems` button on your own risk!**  The repair algorithm checks each local snippet for errors with database meta information and synchronization process and resets it's meta if needed.
 This results in the snippet being treated as unsynchronized and uploaded to the database as a whole new document, what fixes the most common errors.
 It may occur that snippet data gets duplicated.

+If this option is not available, normally there should be a `Retry` button instead.
+It appears that you just misspelled something in the config so whenever an error occurs, check your config and if the server is reachable then click `Retry`.

 ---